 Step back into time and take a leisurely* drive in a “Tin Lizzie” antique car.
 Even your youngest “driver wannabe” can drive along the winding trail (as long as someone older is there to help).
 Both two- and four-seat cars are available. *Please note: “leisurely” may be in the eye of the beholder, depending on the “skills” of your young driver.
-Check out these stories, videos and photos about the Lewis & Clark Trail here on our HoliBlog.
+Take a leisurely drive on over to our HoliBlog for more stories, videos and photos about the Lewis & Clark Trail.

 Lewis & Clark Trail